aaron-trout/redirecter/README.md

 # redirecter
-`redirecter` is a very small and simple Python application written in [aiohttp](https://aiohttp.readthedocs.io/) which redirects HTTP requests to another server of your choice, maintaining the path part of the request.
+`redirecter` is a very small and simple Python application written with [aiohttp](https://aiohttp.readthedocs.io/) which redirects HTTP requests to another server of your choice, maintaining the path part of the request.